-Parameter Description ABORTDISCARDRECS Controls the number of discarded records after which Extract aborts.
-RECOVERYOPTIONS Controls the recovery mode of the Extract process.
+Parameter Description ABORTDISCARDRECS Controls the number of discarded records after which Extract aborts. #unique_215 Controls the recovery mode of the Extract process.
 SOURCEDB Specifies the data source as part of the login information.
 TCPSOURCETIMER NOTCPSOURCETIMER Adjusts timestamps of records transferred to other systems when those systems reflect different times.
 UPDATERECORDFORMAT Controls whether before and after images are stored in one trail record or two.

-Table 6-3 Extract Parameters: Processing Method
+Table 1-1 Extract Parameters: General

 Parameter Description EXTRACT Defines an Extract group as an online process.
 GETAPPLOPS IGNOREAPPLOPS Controls whether or not operations from all processes except Replicat are written to a trail or file.
 GETREPLICATES IGNOREREPLICATES Controls whether or not replicated operations are captured by an Extract on the same system.
-RMTTASK Creates a processing task on a remote system.
-SOURCEISTABLE Extracts entire records from source tables.
-VAM Indicates that a Teradata Access Module (TAM) is being used to provide transactional data to the Extract process.
+SOURCEISTABLE Extracts entire records from source tables. #unique_216 Indicates that a Teradata Access Module (TAM) is being used to provide transactional data to the Extract process.